AWcoder/MisfitsUnited/README.md

 ### Championship Bracket ###
 - Playoff seeding is determined by regular season record with a tiebreaker being total points scored throughout the regular season.
-- The two teams with the top seeds will recieve a first round bye.
+- The top two seeds will recieve a first round bye.
 - The first round will be #3 seed vs #6 seed and the #4 seed vs #5 seed.
-- The second round will be the #1 seed vs the lowest remaining seed and the #2 seed vs the higher remaining seed.
+- The second round will be the #1 seed vs the worst remaning seed and the #2 seed vs the best remaining seed.
-- The lower seed in each playoff matchup will recieve 2 additional points in their matchup.
+- The top seed in each playoff matchup will recieve 2 additional points.

 ### Consolation Bracket ###
-- There is no consolation bracket and no incentive for winning or losing games once eliminated from the championship hunt.
+- There is no consolation bracket and no incentive for winning games once eliminated from the championship hunt.

 <br><br>